mlfoundations/open_flamingo/open_flamingo/eval/README.md

 |[Hateful Memes](https://arxiv.org/abs/2005.04790)|Classification|ROC AUC|Logprobs|
 |[ImageNet](https://arxiv.org/abs/1409.0575)|Classification|Top-1 accuracy|Logprobs|

 When evaluating a model using `num_shots` shots, we sample the exemplars from the training split.
-Performance is evaluated on a disjoint test split, subsampled to `--num_samples` examples.
+Performance is evaluated on a disjoint test split, subsampled to `--num_samples` examples (or using the full test split if `--num_samples=-1`).

 ## Sample scripts
 Our codebase uses DistributedDataParallel to parallelize evaluation by default, so please make sure to set the `MASTER_ADDR` and `MASTER_PORT` environment variables or use `torchrun`.
 We provide a sample Slurm evaluation script in `open_flamingo/open_flamingo/scripts/run_eval.sh`.